addyosmani/backbone-fundamentals/index.md

 ## MVC As We Know It

 We've reviewed the 70's, but let us now return to the here and now.
 The MVC pattern has been applied to a diverse range of programming languages.
 For example, the popular Ruby on Rails is an implementation of a web application framework based on MVC for the Ruby language.
-JavaScript now has a number of MVC frameworks, including Ember.js, JavaScriptMVC, and of course Backbone.js.
+JavaScript now has a number of MVC frameworks, including AngularJS - a framework that extends HTML and JavaScript for dynamic content needs and of course Backbone.js.
 Given the importance of avoiding "spaghetti" code, a term which describes code that is very difficult to read or maintain due to its lack of structure, let's look at what the MVC pattern enables the Javascript developer to do.

 MVC is composed of three core components: